daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

-Effect: For one hour, the user gains Armor equal to the cypher’s level against damage from werewolves and other lycanthropes.
+Effect: For one hour, the user gains Armor equal to the cypher's level against damage from werewolves and other lycanthropes.

 Lycanthrope: Formally, a human who can transform into a wolf.
 Informally, a human who can transform into an animal, such as a bear, rat, tiger, or wolf